 Your application in English must include:

-- A cover letter that includes a brief account of the applicant's research interests and motivation for applying for the position
+- A cover letter that includes a brief account of the applicant's research interests and the statement of motivation for applying for the position

 - List of publications

-- The names and contact information for two reference persons.
-One of these must be the applicant's main PhD supervisor
+- The names and contact information for two references.

 - Transcripts and diplomas and an official confirmation that the doctoral thesis has been submitted